 Most of our research involves human subjects.
 There are strict ethical guidelines for conducting human subjects research and protecting Private Healthcare Information (PHI).
 You must complete the following trainings.
 Send your training certificates to Jamie.

-- CITI Ethical Conduct in Human Subjects Research (specific modules below)
+- CITI Basic Course in the Protection of Human Subjects Research (specific module below)

 Learn these computer programs: